Chris9883/Escrow-Dapp/README.md

 ## Implementation

 The escrow functionality relies on a single smart contract, in which escrow agreements are represented as a mapping, instead of deploying a new contract for every escrow agreement.

-Benefits: more gas-efficient, persistence (existing escrow agreements can be accessed via event logs) The contract is deployed on [goerli testnet](https://goerli.etherscan.io/address/0x196C2Ae4C84dDBC12F7986F108aBb0062D145DC5).
+Benefits: more gas-efficient, persistence (existing escrow agreements can be accessed via event logs)

+The contract is deployed on [goerli testnet](https://goerli.etherscan.io/address/0x196C2Ae4C84dDBC12F7986F108aBb0062D145DC5).

 ## Security considerations

 - Smart contract is not owned and there is no withdraw function --> funds can not be stolen
 - BUT: The success of an escrow agreement depends largely on the reliability of the independent arbiter.
-If the arbiter fails to to approve or revoke the agreement or loses their private key, the deposited amount stays locked in the contract forever! :scream:
+If the arbiter fails to to approve or revoke the agreement or loses their private key, the deposited amount stays locked in the contract.

 ## Project Layout